HrutvikKhatkar/produce-palace-orders/README.md

 ```
 This will ensure that the database tables for products, orders, and order statuses are created.

-### 7. Deployment
-Once the project is set up and ready, you can deploy it to Vercel or Netlify.

-- Push your project code to a GitHub repository.
-- Connect your GitHub repository to Vercel/Netlify and follow the deployment steps.

-Both Vercel and Netlify will automatically handle your environment variables and database connections.

-### 8. Accessing the Deployed Application
-After deployment, you can access your app through the provided URL on Vercel or Netlify.
-If you used Vercel, for example, it will look something like this: `https://your-app-name.vercel.app`

-## API Endpoints

-### For Buyers:
-- **GET** `/api/products`: Fetch the list of products in the catalog.
-- **POST** `/api/orders`: Place a new order (requires item name, quantity, and delivery details).
-- **GET** `/api/orders/:orderId`: Get the current status of an order.

-### For Admins:
-- **PUT** `/api/orders/:orderId/status`: Update the order status (Pending → In Progress → Delivered).
-- **POST** `/api/products`: Add a new product to the catalog.
-- **PUT** `/api/products/:productId`: Edit an existing product.
-- **DELETE** `/api/products/:productId`: Remove a product from the catalog.

-## Bonus Features (Optional)
-- **Authentication**: Admin login with JWT authentication.
-- **Email Notifications**: Send email notifications to buyers on order status updates.
-- **Environment Variables**: Use environment variables for API/database configurations.

-## Project Structure
-- **pages/**: Contains the pages of the Next.js app (product catalog, order form, admin dashboard).
-- **components/**: Reusable UI components (e.g., product card, order form).
-- **lib/**: Utility functions (e.g., database connections, API handlers).
-- **styles/**: CSS/SCSS styles.

-## Database Schema
-- **Products**: Stores product details like name and price.
-- **Orders**: Stores order details including item names, quantities, and delivery information.
-- **Order Status**: Tracks the status of orders (Pending, In Progress, Delivered).

-## Evaluation Criteria
-- **Functionality**: Complete implementation of buyer and admin features.
-- **Code Quality**: Clean, maintainable, and well-structured code.
-- **Database Design**: Well-structured schema for products and orders.
-- **UI/UX**: Clean and responsive interface for a smooth user experience.
-- **Bonus Features**: Additional features such as email notifications and authentication.

 ## License
 This project is licensed under the MIT License.